LeontGreek/Facebook-Auto-Invite/README.md

 <br>

 > **Warning**
-> <br>Due to multiple invitation sendings, Facebook, after a while shows a message that you cannot send more invitations for a while.
-After that time you can send invatations again.
-It is a countermeasure for spam activities. <b>Use it with your own risk.</b>
+> <br>Due to multiple invitations being sent, Facebook shows a message after a while that says that sending invitations has been temporarily suspended.
+After some time you will be able to send invitations again.
+It is a countermeasure for spam activities. <b>Use it at your own risk.</b>